izzthedude/flights-app-python/README.md

 * Client
     - web UI that communicates with REST endpoints available through an API app (see below).
-    - is a React.js project located in the [client](src/client) folder.
+    - is a React.js project folder.
 * API
     - uses the [MariaDB Python Connector](https://github.com/mariadb-corporation/mariadb-connector-python) to connect to MariaDB.
     - is a Python project located int the [api](src/api) folder.